odelmarcelle/sentopics/README.md

 <img src="man/figures/README-plot-lda-1.png" style="display: block; margin: auto;" />

-After properly incorporating date and sentiment medata data (if they are not already present in the `tokens` input), time series functions allows to study the evolution of topic proportions and related sentiment.
+After properly incorporating date and sentiment metadata data (if they are not already present in the `tokens` input), time series functions allows to study the evolution of topic proportions and related sentiment.